When is VAT due?

 - the date the payment is made

-- the 15th day of the month following the month in which the services are provided.
+- the 15th day of the month following the month in which the person receives the services.